Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 To solve the problem you can create a [remote host](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/apigw_gw_instances/general_remote_hosts/index.html) and disable the hostname validation (`Verify server’s certificate matches requested hostname`).
 Or you can use your own matching keys & [certificates](#custom-certificates).

 <p align="right"><a href="#table-of-content">Top</a></p>

+### Filebeat - Failed to publish events

+If you see the following error message in the filebeat log:
+`failed to publish events: write tcp 172.23.0.2:55204->172.31.48.67:5044: write: connection reset by peer`
+This means that Logstash could not accept any more events.
+Increase the number of logstash nodes if possible.

 ## FAQ